eB00k/social_media_db/db_documentation.md

    - One-to-many relationship where a user can comment on multiple posts, but each comment has one user as the author.

-9. **Posts to Saved Posts:**
+9. **Posts to Saved Posts (indirectly):**

+   - Many-to-one.
+Each post can have multiple instances of being saved by different users, but each instance of saved post belongs to only one post.
+This relationship indirectly contributes to the many-to-many relationship between users and posts facilitated by the saved_posts junction table.

+10. **Posts to Comments**

-   - Many-to-many relationship where each post can be saved by multiple users, and one user can save multiple posts, creating a many-to-many relationship.
+    - One-to-many relationship where a post can have multiple comments, but each comment belongs to only one post.

-10. **Posts/Comments to Content Activity**:
+11. **Posts/Comments to Content Activity**:

     - One-to-one relationship where a post or a comment is associated with its like count.

-11. **Posts/Comments to Likes**:

-    - One-to-many relationship where a post or a comment can have multiple likes.

-12. **Users to Reactions (Likes):**
+12. **Posts to Post_likes:**

-    - One-to-many relationship where a user can give reactions (likes) to multiple posts or comments, but each reaction is associated with only one user.
+    - One-to-many relationship where each post can have multiple likes, but each like belongs to only one post.

-13. **Likes to Likes_Entity**:
+13. **Comments to Comment_likes:**

-    - One-to-many relationship where a like can be associated with one entity (post or comment).

-14. **Users to Reactions (Likes):**

-    - One-to-many relationship where a user can give reactions (likes) to multiple posts or comments, but each reaction is associated with only one user.
+    - One-to-many relationship where each comment can have multiple likes, but each like belongs to only one comment.

+14. **Likes_Entity to Comment_likes/Post_likes:**
+    - One-to-one relationship where each record in `comment_likes` or `post_likes` corresponds directly to a record in `likes_entity`.